 “We are convinced that each of our wines has to be born out of our territory and history.
 The distinctive character of our wines is the result of 400 years of intense passion and research in our vineyards in Valpolicella”.

 The wine cellar

 The Tedeschis’ wine cellar is situated at the centre of Pedemonte di Valpolicella.
-The recently renovated fermentation facilities have a series of horizontal fermenting vats which allow a perfect extraction of compounds from the skins by means of a suitable programme of pumpovers and movements of the solid mass.
+The fermentation facilities have a series of horizontal fermenting vats which allow a perfect extraction of compounds from the skins by means of a suitable programme of pumpovers and movements of the solid mass.
 The winery also has vertical fermenting vats where it is possible to break the cap and push it under the surface by means of a plunging tool.
 All vats are temperature controlled.
 The ageing cellar houses some Slavonian oak barrels with a capacity varying from 1,000 to 5,000 litres.

 Wines epitomizing Valpolicella: Amarone and Recioto